luizcostaxp/Challenge-Homepage/README.md

 ### What I learned

-Solving this challenge I learned a lot of HTML and CSS properties and usages.
+While solving this challenge I learned a lot of HTML and CSS properties and usages.
 I also learned some methods to make the developing process easier like the division of the page in containers and make the HTML first and then the CSS.

 ### Useful resources